TheGrimRepo/111dComments/README.md

 Runs text cleaning and unwraps text into one long string to get read for combining with pdf sourced comments

 ## mergecleanpdf
-Scripts for converting binary pdf files to txt files.
-Consolidates txt files and cleans and unwraps the data into one long string
+Runs text cleaning and unwraps text into one long string to get read for combining with api sourced comments